The Daily Dose/Wednesday, March 3, 2021

 Today’s Stumper

-Who currently holds the NCAA football major division record for most points in a career? – Answer next time!
+What team holds the NBA record for most 3-point shots attempted with none made in a game? – Answer next time!

 By Gaylon Kent